 11) Can your products be used on metal, wood or vinyl/plastics?

 Unfortunately, no. All of our products bond chemically to the natural minerals found in masonry substrates and depend on this process for their longevity.
 Metal, wood and vinyl/plastics do not contain these minerals, so are not suitable for our stains.
 In this instance, you are better to use a good acrylic designed for this type of surface.
-These paints can be color matched to our stains, or vice versa for color consistency on your project.
+These paints can be colour matched to our stains, or vice versa for colour consistency on your project.

 12) Why do you have to mix colours on site at times?